 Steady Periodic Vibrations

-subjected to a forcing function, f(t), undergoes steady periodic vibrations.
+subjected to a periodic forcing function, f(t).

 The steady state response, (also called the steady periodic solution and is also the

-particular solution),xp(t), is governed by the forcing function since there is
+particular solution) , xp(t), is governed by the forcing function since there is

 no damping to diminish the response.
 The differential equation of motion is: